 Last week I wrote a post about the haze, a terrible blight that surges across south east Asia every single year and primarily effects Indonesia, Borneo, Singapore and Malaysia, but often extends as far as Thailand too.

-I wrote about how the media had primarily focused on how it had affected the tourism industry, with cries from various ministries of tourism for Indonesia to do something about the haze because it was effecting their bottom line.
+I wrote about how the media had primarily focused on how it had affected the tourism industry, with cries from the Ministries of Tourism in Indonesia, Singapore and even Thailand to do something about the haze only because it was effecting their bottom line.
 Travellers were being inconvenienced.
 Tourists were staying away.
 Flights were being cancelled.
 They were losing money.

-Indeed this was true, I was in Indonesia when the haze started and had to change my plans when I could no longer fly into Kalimantan to visit an orang utan sanctuary because the fires and the haze was so bad.
 Weeks later I found myself in Kuala Lumpur which was in the midst of a thick blanket of haze.
-It was so thick that it even obscured the views of the omnipresent Petronas towers, and amongst the TV adverts desensitizing everyone into thinking that this was a normal occurrence, face masks were handed out as if they would make any difference and everyone was still complaining of sore throats, coughs and minor respiratory ailments.
+It was so thick that it even obscured the views of the omnipresent Petronas towers, and amongst the TV adverts desensitizing everyone into thinking that this was a normal occurrence, face masks were handed out as if they would make any difference (they really wouldn’t) and everyone was still complaining of sore throats, coughs and minor respiratory ailments.

 This was how it affected travellers who are in the area for short periods of time.
+In the grand scheme of things that was hardly worth worrying about.
 For those who live here, both human and wildlife, the damage is much more invasive and sinister.

-The simple truth is anyone living in the area are going to suffer significant short term and long term respiratory illnesses.
+The simple truth is anyone living in the area are going to suffer significant short term and long term respiratory illnesses and other negative health impacts.
 Sore throats and minor coughs are one thing, but being exposed to such high rates of pollution causes the risk of COPD, or Chronic Obstructive Pulmonary Disease and other chronic illnesses to rise significantly.
 The economy across many south east Asian countries is being affected to the tune of $47 Billion US Dollars.